-Suppose you were to ask us at Art of clean if it’s a service we provide.
-Honestly, right now, we don’t offer this service.
+Suppose you were to ask us at Art of clean if we can stain a Travertine Floor or Tile?
+Honestly, we don’t offer this service.
 This isn’t to say you cannot do this, however, we advise against staining and changing colour on stone floors.

 Always wanting to answer all your questions, truthfully and as honestly as you would expect, here goes.